British Airways A320 Club Europe Review

 British Airways flights depart out of Terminal 1 (non-Schengen flights) at Prague's Vaclav Havel Airport (formerly known as Prague Ruzyne International Airport).
 There is a dedicated line for Club Europe and Executive Club elite members at PRG (as well as other airports) which made check-in quick for my mid-day flight.
 Passport control was equally as speedy which left me plenty of time to relax in the Menzies Aviation Lounge, which BA uses for Business Class passengers and Oneworld Sapphire and Emerald members.
 Despite not having the best selection of food, the lounge was very nice with friendly staff, great views of the runway, ample drink selections (both alcohol and non-alcohol), and a few new computers.
 Free Wi-Fi was also available.
 At the Istanbul Airport, BA Business Class passengers and Oneworld Sapphire and Emerald can use the IGA Lounge.
 This is a very nice lounge and while they had a large food selection, I am sure it was even more substantial prior to the Pandemic (Oct 2021).
 In Budapest, BA uses the Platinum Lounge.
 Small, but nice.
 Similar to Prague's Menzies Lounge.
 Munich has a very nice new lounge in Terminal 1 that BA uses (along with several other airlines) called Airport Lounge World.
 Of course, BA has several Lounges in Terminal 5 at LHR.
 Flying in Club Europe will get you Lounge access at most airports in Europe (either BA Lounge or contracted Lounge).
 Oneworld Saphire and Emerald passengers also can use the priority lane at check-in.
 Oddly, on my two most recent flights (MUC & IST) the agent did not put priority tags on our bag.
 I was told by the agent at IST that they are no longer needed to expedite delivery of your bag.
 From IST we connected to DFW and our bags were one of the first to arrive at baggage claim.
 However, from MUC we connected on BA to SAN and there were plenty of priority tagged bags which were first to arrive at baggage.
 Ours arrived after the tagged bags.
 Maybe bags are only tagged leaving Heathrow and for "safety reasons" other locations no longer attach tags ;)

 Currently hygiene wipes are offered to all passengers upon boarding.
 Other than this there was no other interaction with the flight attendants until after take-off as BA does not serve a pre-departure drink.
 This isn't because of "safety concerns" due to Covid, I have never received a pre-departure drink on any of the intra-Europe flights (except Moscow) I've taken.
 This doesn't personally bother me that much as I have usually had something to eat and drink in the lounge, But, I can see this upsetting some people.
 The cabin interior was the same on all aircraft.
 Smart looking dark grey leather seats with small headrests which made for a modern and fresh look.
 In Club Europe there were protectors over the headrests and a curtain to separate the cabins.
 There were no blankets or pillows on most flights but were available upon request.
 The exception being the flight from IST where there was a sealed blanket at the seat.
+I do not remember receiving a hot towel on any of these Club Europe flights.
 I was surprised for such a new looking product that there was no power plugs or USB ports at the seat.
 That is until this past week (good thing I waited to finish this review after this latest trip :)).
 Both the A321neo and the A319 to and from MUC had power ports (both plug and USB).
-So my guess is they are slowly installing them on their A319, A320 & A321's.
+So, my guess is they are slowly installing them on their A319, A320 & A321's (see below).
 Be aware, they only give a charge after take-off and end a little prior to landing.

 At the time of my initial review Wi-Fi was not available and the only entertainment was a small screen that came down over the seats that was primarily used for the safety demonstration (unfortunately because of different safety protocols due to Covid they no longer use their very funny safety video) and a moving map (but only showed that for the final 30 minutes of the flight).
 There was no audio either, so I guess you could not really use the overhead monitors for anything else.
 The flight from IST did not have overhead screens pop down, nor did my most recent MUC flights.
 But all other flights I took did.
 The one aspect that has changed since my initial review is British Airways now has Wi-Fi.
 It is provided through .air and was £2.99 for texting or £7.99 for browsing and streaming for the entire flight (over 3 hours from IST and about 2 from BUD).
 On the Munich flights messaging was £1.99 for full flight while the browsing & streaming option was £4.99/hr or £6.99/flight.
 The Budapest flight had a Netflix option, but I think that was a different Wi-Fi program (3 years ago).
 I know I did not access any entertainment so it may have been for people that subscribe to Netflix.
 On these latest flights there was not an option to access entertainment other than to stream your own.
 I did purchase Wi-Fi from IST and MUC (£7.99 is very reasonable for 3 hour flight) but not sure how easy or fast it is to stream any entertainment as I did not try.
 The browsing speed was actually good.
 You can access BA's High Life magazine from the .air home page as well as the buy on board menu for Economy Class passengers.